lm1024/dc-pelican/content/2016-04-16-are-we-there-yet.md

 So let's revisit the factors, in project terms:

-**UNCERTAINTY:** if we're not sure about 'there'
+**UNCERTAINTY:** if we're not sure about 'here' or 'there'

-- we choose somewhere near *here* in the general direction of 'there'
+- we choose somewhere in the general direction of 'there', near where we think 'here' is,
 - and set off towards that first interim goal
-- and keep gathering new information about 'there'
+- and keep gathering new information about 'there' (and maybe about 'here' too)
 - and choose the next goal (maybe even abandon the first goal) based on new information as we digest it